elixir-europe/biohackathon-europe/venue.md

 | Single room	  | €772.00 (Including VAT and energy surcharge) |

 ## Booking process
 Once allocated a place at the F2F event, your hotel accommodation will be automatically reserved.
-However, your reservation will only be confirmed once full payment has been received.
+However, your reservation will only be confirmed once payment has been received in full.
 We will confirm further details regarding payment and confirmation in due course.

 ## Payment
 **Self-funded participants:** Accommodation costs must be settled prior to the event.
 The venue will provide payment instructions, including a secure link for credit card transactions.